biosurf/cyCombine/README.md

     [vignette](https://biosurf.org/cyCombine_CITEseq_Spectral_CyTOF.html)
     covering an example with integration of datasets from spectral flow cytometry (SFC), CITE-seq, and mass cytometry (CyTOF).

+If you have any issues or questions regarding the use of cyCombine, please do not hesitate to raise an issue on GitHub.
+In this way, others may also benefit from the answers and discussions.

 ## Usage